FranciscoFornell/MIST/CONTRIBUTING.md

 This project and everyone participating in it is governed by the [Contributor Covenant code of conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to [fco.fornell@gmail.com](mailto:fco.fornell@gmail.com).

-## I don't want to read this whole thing I just have a question!!!
+## I just have a question and don't want to read this whole thing

 If you have any questions you can always [file an issue](https://github.com/FranciscoFornell/MIST/issues/new) with the question label, or [contact by email](mailto:fco.fornell@gmail.com).

-## What should I know before I get started?
+## Things to know before getting started

 ### MIST is a monorepo

 MIST is a monorepo containing [several different packages](README.md#packages), and maintained with [Lerna](https://lerna.js.org/).
 If you want to contribute to any of them, you must clone the whole repository and you will find them under [the packages directory](packages/).

-## How Can I Contribute?
+## How to contribute

 ### Reporting Bugs